One Message Platform,

 But, I’m offering to take your marketing package to the next level.
 I'll expand your message platform in a big way.
 In an important way:

 The Relevant Content Master Plan document will expand on the depth of information about your products and services.
-And it’ll be inside and a part of your finished CORTA planning tool marketing plan.

 The CORTA planning tool by itself: